A good night’s sleep is hard to come by these days.

 – This could be stress, a sick child, or a noisy party next door.

 Now you have all this information, how do you use a sleep log to improve your sleep?
-Take a look at things like what times you get your best sleep (and wake up feeling the best).
+Look at things like when you get your best sleep (and wake up feeling the best).
 This will give you a goal for your ideal time to try and get some shut-eye.
-See what relation there is between how long you sleep and how you feel when you wake up.
-We are all made differently and we all need different amounts of sleep.
-You may also find that you need more sleep at certain times of the month too or if you have a busy schedule.
+See the relationship between how long you sleep and how you feel when you wake up.
+We are all made differently and need different amounts of sleep.
+You may also find that you need more sleep at certain times of the month, too, or if you have a busy schedule.

 Another great benefit to being more mindful and using a sleep tracker is discovering habits that stop you from having great quality sleep.
 Look back at your habits and that night’s sleep.
 Did you have a great night’s rest on the same day as ingesting a lot of sugar (alcohol included)?